 This is the story about that time I decided that I wanted a vegetable garden in our very suburban backyard.
-And yes you can absolutely grow vegetables in your backyard of your McHouse in whatever suburb you’re in.
+Yes you can absolutely grow vegetables in your backyard of your McHouse in whatever suburb you’re in.
 I realized I hadn’t posted about the garden trellis that my husband built so here’s our DIY adventure, where we show you how to build an inexpensive trellis.
 And by inexpensive trellis, I mean this cost us around $25 to make.

 The kids went to the Grandparents for the long weekend, which meant one thing.
 Spring cleaning.
-I’ve got more cleaning supplies in this house than the FBI drug squad.
+I’ve got more cleaning supplies in this house than the FBI drug squad and Go Clean Co.
 It took me two hours just to gut the bathroom with a good scrub.
 Terrifying what soap residue does to tiles.

 Now I sit here with a glass of wine and some homemade chocolate chip cookies that my mom brought (notice how other people’s baking always tastes better than your own) and I looked out the window in the backyard at the new garden bed.
 When do I get to call myself a gardener officially?